Amédée-François Frézier: Family history

 As described by G.M.
 Darrow, Frézier's ancient surname was derived from fraise, the French word for strawberry.
 A story relates the surname is derived from the fact that Julius de Berry, a citizen of Anvers (i.e. Antwerp), was knighted by Charles the Simple in 916 for a timely gift of ripe strawberries.
 The Emperor gave the Fraise family (the surname was corrupted as "Frazer") three "fraises" or stalked strawberries for their coat of arms.

 Members of the Frazer family emigrated to Scotland as members of the retinue of the French ambassador, who had been sent by Henry I of France as a gesture of friendship to Malcolm III of Scotland, the vanquisher of Macbeth.
 For the services against the invading Danes, King Máel Coluim (Malcolm) rewarded the Frazers with grants of land and a coat of arms – which contained the original crest of three strawberries (see Clan Fraser).

 Édouard Frazer returned to France from Edinburgh around 1500 to escape Scottish political troubles, taking refuge in Amsterdam.
 The son of Édouard was Charles-Simon, who settled in France.
 Charles-Simon's descendants later settled in Savoy.

 Youth and education

 Amédée-François Frézier was born in Chambéry, Savoy, in 1682.
-Frézier's father, Pierre-Louis Frézier, a distinguished attorney of law, professor, and advisor to the Duke of Savoy at Chambéry, intended his son to follow him in the law.
+Frézier's father, Pierre-Louis Frézier, a distinguished attorney of law, professor, and advisor to Victor Amadeus II, Duke of Savoy at Chambéry, intended his son to follow him in the law.
 However, Frézier resisted this career path and was sent instead to study science and theology at Paris.
 His thesis was entitled Treatise on Navigation and the Elements of Astronomy.
 After completing his scientific studies, Frézier traveled to Italy where he studied art and architecture –interests he later applied to his study of fortresses and defense structures.
-He returned to France around 1700 and accepted a lieutenantship in an infantry regiment.
+He returned to France around 1700 and accepted a lieutenancy in an infantry regiment.